 The Serial Port is capable of transferring ancillary data to the far end of the connection.
 By default, the communication parameters are set for 9600 bps, no handshaking, no parity, 8 data bits, one stop bit (9600,n,8,1).
-It is pinned on a 9-pin D female in DCE-style pinning.
+It is pinned on a RS-232, 9-pin D female in DCE-style pinning.
 The port is designed to connect to a 9-pin PC serial port with a straight-through M-F cable.
-RS-232 levels are used.